 - Drop scoopfuls of dough on top of the berries.

 - Brush the biscuits with milk and sprinkle with coarse sugar.
 Bake 30-40 minutes or until the biscuits are lightly browned and the berries are bubbly.
 Cool slightly before serving.

 Shortcake biscuit topping inspired by a recipe in the Betty Crocker Cook Book circa 1950

 Summer is flying by and there are a hundred recipes I still want to make!
 Do you have a favorite cobbler recipe?
-If so I hope you have some soon.
+If so, I hope you get to have some soon.
 Thanks so much for stopping by – and have a great weekend!